Now Reading

 french marseille soap

-Marseille soap or Savon de Marseille in French is a soap that the French have always used extensively at home.
-It is a traditional hard soap made from vegetable oils that have been produced around Marseille in France for about 600 years ago.
+Marseille soap, or Savon de Marseille in French, is a soap that the French have always used extensively at home.
+It is a traditional hard soap made from vegetable oils that have been produced around Marseille in France for about 600 years.
 If there is a single soap you’ll find in every French home, it’s definitely the traditional Savon de Marseille.

 Savon de Marseille is totally biodegradable, requires little packaging and its manufacture is environmentally friendly.
 Authentic Savon de Marseille has a stamp with its weight in grams.
 The fine white powder on the surface of the soap is a bit of sea salt, which will disappear once the soap is wet.

-The Savonnerie Le Fer A Cheval is the oldest soap factory in Marseille.
-In 1856, on Chemin de Saint-Marthe, a candle manufacturer quickly and exclusively became a factory dedicated to producing Marseille Soap.
+is the oldest soap factory in Marseille.
+In 1856, Chemin de Saint-Marthe, a candle manufacturer, quickly and exclusively became a factory dedicated to producing Marseille soap.
 Their soap comes in cube, bar, liquid, and flake form.
 They also make scented soaps, hand cream, and body lotion.

 2. La Corvette (Savonnerie du Midi)

 If you prefer using a hypoallergenic, coloring-free, fragrance-free product with no additives to wash your clothes, this soap is for you.
-I’ll recommend using the Marius Fabre’s Laundry Soap Flakes.
-You can either add a few soap flakes directly into your washing machine or you can make your own laundry wash.
+I’ll recommend using Marius Fabre’s laundry soap flakes.
+You can either add a few soap flakes directly into your washing machine, or you can make your own laundry wash.
 To do so, just mix 25g of Marseille soap flakes with 1L of warm water.
-Once the soap has completely dissolved you can add 1 tablespoon of bicarbonate of soda and 5 drops of essential oil (lavender, citrus, orange).
+Once the soap has completely dissolved, you can add 1 tablespoon of bicarbonate of soda and 5 drops of essential oil (lavender, citrus, orange).
 And you can use this laundry liquid on any fabric, even on delicate clothes like silk, lace, and wool.
 Finally, you can use the Marseille soap cube on stubborn stains just before washing.
-I’ll recommend the Marius Fabre Marseille Soap Flakes Washing Liquid as well.

 To remove grease on ovens, hobs, extractors, frying pans, and other surfaces, the French use the olive oil liquid black soap.
-It’s a very effective natural liquid soap cleanser with 100% vegetable oils (a high concentration of olive oil) with no added fragrance and coloring.
-To clean floors just mix 2 tablespoons of black soap with warm water.
+It’s a very effective natural liquid soap cleanser with 100% vegetable oils (a high concentration of olive oil) with no added fragrance or coloring.
+To clean floors, just mix 2 tablespoons of black soap with warm water.
 No need to rinse.

 View Comments (10)